Do your kids love the I Spy books by Jean Marzollo and Walter Wick? Want to show them how they can make their own?

 Make Your Own I Spy Book

 Close-up shots are best.
-Take several photos.
+Help your kids see this by asking them to take several photos.

-Then, put the pages into plastic covers and a three-ring binder.
-Read and solve your own I Spy book!
+Finally, put all the pages into plastic covers and a three-ring binder.

 You Might Also Like: